lightsoutgames/godot-accessible-starter/README.md

 ## Supported platforms

  * Linux via Speech Dispatcher
- * Windows via Tolk, including SAPI support for anyone not using a screen reader
+ * Windows via Tolk, including SAPI support for anyone not using a screen reader (not yet tested but code is written)

 ## Usage